 Few things are as bubbling and unpredictable as ESFP relationships.
 People with this personality type live completely in the present, squeezing everything out of every moment and approaching their relationships from the same perspective.
 For instance, ESFPs often enjoy dating someone without thinking about the next steps or long-term plans.

 This peculiar trait is probably both the best and the worst one when it comes to ESFP relationships.
-Dating or simply being with an ESFP is an unforgettable experience – they will always come up with new and exciting things to do, will be able to talk about everything and everybody (as long as you stay away from philosophical or scientific topics), and will genuinely enjoy spending time together instead of getting distracted by thoughts about the future or the past.
-However, this trait becomes a weakness when it is necessary to stop having fun and start thinking about serious topics, such as long-term plans, commitment and potentially life-changing decisions.
+Dating or simply being with an ESFP is an unforgettable experience.
+They will always come up with new and exciting things to do, will be able to talk about everything and everybody (as long as you stay away from philosophical or scientific topics), and will genuinely enjoy spending time together instead of getting distracted by thoughts about the future or the past.
+However, this trait becomes a weakness when it is necessary to stop having fun and start thinking about serious topics, such as long-term plans, commitment, and potentially life-changing decisions.

 ESFPs are very vulnerable to conflicts and are likely to react very badly if someone says something negative about their relationship or, even worse, if their own partner criticizes them for any reason.
-ESFPs personalities are very emotional and they also prefer to take things at face value instead of trying to guess the motives and reasoning behind them.
-Consequently, ESFPs are deeply offended by any criticism and may get frustrated even further if the other person tries to take emotions out of the equation by saying that the ESFP should not take this personally, that they are reacting irrationally etc.
+ESFPs personalities are very emotional, and they also prefer to take things at face value instead of trying to guess the motives and reasoning behind them.
+Consequently, ESFPs are deeply offended by any criticism and may get frustrated even further if the other person tries to take emotions out of the equation by saying that the ESFP should not take this personally or that they are reacting irrationally etc.

-ESFPs should keep this trait in check wherever possible, and this is especially important when they are looking for a dating partner – for instance, some dating “strategies” advocated by certain types of men revolve around exploiting this emotional reaction and ESFPs are very vulnerable to such an approach.
-Furthermore, ESFPs are also likely to be quite materialistic and the combination of these traits is not very attractive.
+ESFPs should keep this trait in check wherever possible, and this is especially important when they are looking for a dating partner.
+For instance, some dating “strategies” advocated by certain types of men revolve around exploiting this emotional reaction, and ESFPs are very vulnerable to such an approach.
+Furthermore, ESFPs are also likely to be quite materialistic, and the combination of these traits is not very attractive.

-From the sexual perspective, ESFP personalities are very affectionate, inquisitive and open-minded partners.
-They enjoy physical intimacy immensely and this is clearly visible in all ESFP relationships, as long as their partners are willing to reciprocate – ESFPs are very sexual beings and they also love sharing that pleasure with their partners.
+From the sexual perspective, ESFP personalities are very affectionate, inquisitive, and open-minded partners.
+They enjoy physical intimacy immensely, and this is clearly visible in all ESFP relationships, as long as their partners are willing to reciprocate.
+ESFPs are very sexual beings, and they also love sharing that pleasure with their partners.

-Overall, ESFPs are very enthusiastic, direct and affectionate partners.
+Overall, ESFPs are very enthusiastic, direct, and affectionate partners.
 Their relationships are likely to be based on simple, pure, down-to-earth love and focus on small everyday pleasures.
 Being very social and easy-going, ESFPs will bring a lot of energy and freshness into their relationships.